 You can use the Command-Line Interface (CLI) provided by Astro to develop, build, and preview your project from a terminal window.

-create astro wizard, you can also use the scripts in
+You can also use scripts in

 -- before the